Request an Address

 I don’t like my street name, can I change it?

-If all of the property owners on the street agree, they may petition to change the street name following the procedures and standards detailed in the Loudoun County Codified Ordinances (Chapter 1020.07).
+If all of the property owners on the street agree, they may petition to change the street name following the procedures and standards detailed in Chapter 1020.07 of the Loudoun County Codified Ordinances.